revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 Lieutenant of the dog prince?

 Thodunn crafting
-Orcish figure in gold armor
+Orcish figure in gold armour out of corner of eye